Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Gators have been favored by 8.5 points or more three times this season and covered the spread in one of them.

-- Florida's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Florida's games this year have hit the over one time in four opportunities (25%).

-- When Florida puts up more than 17.8 points, it is 2-2 against the spread and 3-1 overall.
+- Florida is 2-2 against the spread and 3-1 overall this season when the team puts up more than 17.8 points.

-- The Gators have turned the ball over six times this season, four more turnovers than the Wildcats have forced (2).
+- The Gators have turned the ball over four more times (6 total) than the Wildcats have forced a turnover (2) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.